 The Treubii Pothos has a long, elongated, lance-shaped leaf that extends 4 to 20 inches in a well-maintained indoor environment.

-Indeed, the flowering pattern of Treubii Pothos is the same as that of other Pothos, without any bloom indoors but is possible in its natural habitat.
+Indeed, the flowering pattern of Treubii Pothos is the same as that of other Pothos, without any bloom indoors, but it is possible in its natural habitat.

 14. Green Dragon Pothos